-Resident and Non-resident patrons may place their own holds/reserves on items from our library or other libraries with the Heartland Library using their home/office computers and visiting the library's online catalog at www.pinckneyvillelibrary.com Books and other materials may also be obtained by resident and non-resident users by requesting materials in person or by phone.
+Resident and Non-resident patrons may place their own holds/reserves on items from our library or other libraries with the Heartland Library using their home/office computers and visiting the library's online catalog at www.pinckneyvillelibrary.com or using the SHARE mobile app.
+Books and other materials may also be obtained by resident and non-resident users by requesting materials in person or by phone.